SummerSlam (2007): Reception

-Tickets for SummerSlam went on sale December 30, 2006, and sold out in forty minutes.
+Tickets for SummerSlam went on sale on December 30, 2006, and sold out in forty minutes.
 The event grossed over US$1 million in ticket sales from an attendance of 17,441 out of a 17,040 maximum capacity building.
 Due to the production of the event, however, the capacity of the arena was set at a lower standard, and as a result the arena reached its maximum capacity.
 This was confirmed by the ticket sales and by WWE's official website on August 28, 2007.
 According to a press release by WWE in late 2007, the event received 537,000 buys, which was higher than the previous year's SummerSlam buys of 529,000.
 The buys from SummerSlam helped the promotion's revenue, which was $18.8 million, a sum lower than the prior year of $19.7 million.
 Canadian Online Explorer and its professional wrestling section rated the entire event a 6.5 out of 10.
 The rating was higher than the previous year's SummerSlam rating, a 5.5 out of 10.
-The main event from the Raw brand was rated a 7.5 out of 10; while the main event from the SmackDown brand was rated a 1 out of 10.
+The main event from the Raw brand was rated a 7.5 out of 10; while the main event from the SmackDown! brand was rated a 1 out of 10.

 The event was released on DVD on September 25, 2007.
 The DVD was distributed by the label, Genius Products.
 The DVD reached a peak position of first on Billboards Weekly Video Sales chart for the week of October 27, 2007.
 The DVD remained on the charts for twelve consecutive weeks; though, after the week of October 27, 2007, the DVD ranked lower.
 During its final week on the chart, January 18, 2008, it ranked 19th.
 The DVD also received reviews from customers, as the average customer rating from Amazon.com was a 3.5 out of 5.
 The average customer rating however, from CD Universe was a 5 out of 5 stars.